 The fast character of Imola

 Built in 1953 as a semi-street circuit, the Imola circuit was considered one of the fastest in the world for the first twenty years of its existence.
 Although the modern layout is still largely the same, several chicanes have been built over the years to get the speed out of it.
-Think of the Variant Alta.

-The black history of Imola
+The history of Imola

-With its beautiful location between the historic center of Imola and the hills of the Apennines, the F1 race quickly became a classic here.
+With its beautiful location between the historic centre of Imola and the hills of the Apennines, the F1 race quickly became a classic here.
 Battles like the one between Ferrari teammates Didier Pironi and Gilles Villeneuve became famous.

 Unfortunately, it was also soon discovered that the circuit at Imola was not without its dangers.
-The crash of Gilles Villeneuve in the corner, which would later be named after him, already showed this in 1981.
+The crash of Gilles Villeneuve in the corner which would later be named after him, already showed this in 1981.
 Also Nelson Piquet and Gerhard Berger were lucky to survive their crash at Tamburello in 1987 and 1989.

 The home of Ferrari